Nov 20, 2024

 by Bridget Luckey | Oct 24, 2023

-Mick Jagger and Keith Richards of The Rolling Stones performs on stage during a concert as part of their 'Stones Sixty European Tour Photo Source: Petter Nilsson/GI
+Mick Jagger and Keith Richards performing on stage.
+Photo Source: Petter Nilsson/GI

 On Wednesday, October 18th, a federal judge in Louisiana dismissed a copyright infringement lawsuit against Rolling Stones members Mick Jagger and Keith Richards.
 The lawsuit, filed by Spanish songwriter Sergio Garcia Fernandez, who goes by the stage name Angelslang, alleged that the iconic rock band's 2020 single "Living in a Ghost Town" borrowed key elements from his earlier songs "So Sorry" (2006) and "Seed of God" (2007).